Orbits classifying extensions of prime power order groups: Main result and applications

 \section{Main result and applications}

 We devote the present section to the proof of our main Theorem \ref{th:main} and to presenting some of its applications.
 In Sections \ref{subsec:2gen} and \ref{subsec:3gen} we explicitly compute the orbit sizes of the action of $A$ on $\hc^2(G;\F_p)$ respectively in the cases of $2$-generated and $3$-generated abelian $p$-groups, equivalently the cases when $r=1$ resp.\ $r=2$.
 We remark that in such cases the sizes of orbits are polynomial in $p$.
 We do not discuss the case of cyclic $G$, i.e. $r=0$, as in such case $\hc^2(G;\F_p)=\hab(G;\F_p)$; see Section \ref{subsec:strongisoLongexact}.
 In Section \ref{subsec:moregens}, we collect some general remarks regarding the computability of the $A$-orbits in $\hc^2(G;\F_p)$.
 Until the end of Section \ref{sec:apps}, we denote by $\cor{O}$ the collection of orbits of the action of $A$ on $\hc^2(G;\F_p)$ and by $\mathfrak{S}=(|o|)_{o\in\cor{O}}$ the vector of the orbit sizes.
+For a more informative presentation of the data, the vector $\mathfrak{S}$ will be decorated by vertical bars to isolate \begin{itemize} \item the vector $\mathbf{o}$ of orbits associated to elements of $\hab(G;\F_p)$, \item each vector of orbits derived from a fixed orbit choice in $\hab(G;\F_p)$, following the order in $\mathbf{o}$. \end{itemize} Redundant brackets are ignored in the display of $\mathfrak{S}$.